zwhiteley-sky/Reactive-Weather/README.md

 ![Part 1 Exemplar](./exemplars/Part1Exemplar.png)

-1. In the root directory, run `npm start` to preview the app.
+1. In the root directory, run the following to preview the app.
 This will refresh every time you save a file.
+    ```shell
+    npm install
+    npm start
+    ```
 2. In `WeatherCard.js`, a card has been made for you, but hasn't been exported.
 Export the card using `module.exports`.
 3. In `App.js`, import:
     - The `cities` array from `data.js`.